openzipkin/brave/instrumentation/http/README.md

 ## Http Server

-The first step in developing http server instrumentation is implementing a `HttpServerAdapter` for your native library.
-This ensures users can portably control tags using `HttpServerParser`.
-See [HttpServletAdapter](../servlet/src/main/java/brave/servlet/HttpServletAdapter.java) as an example (you may even be able to use it!).
+The first step in developing http server instrumentation is implementing `brave.HttpServerRequest` and `brave.HttpServerResponse` for your native library.
+This ensures your instrumentation can extract headers, sample and control tags.

-Next, you'll need to indicate how to extract trace IDs from the incoming request.
-Often, this is as simple as `Request::getHeader`.

 With these two items, you now have the most important parts needed to trace your server library.
 You'll likely initialize the following in a